giellalt/lang-sjt/sjt.md

 The word forms in Ter Sami language start from the lexeme roots of basic word classes, or optionally from prefixes:

+Nouns
+Nouns in the Ter Sami language are things.

+Prefixes
+Prefixes in the Ter Sami language are bound to beginning of other words.

+Pronouns
+Pronouns in the Ter Sami language are references to things.

+Adjectives
+Adjectives in the Ter Sami language describe things.

+Adverbs
+Adverbs in the Ter Sami language describe things.

+Conjunctions
+Concunctions in the Ter Sami language describe things.

+Particles
+Particles in the Ter Sami language describe things.

+Verbs
+Verbs in the Ter Sami language are actions.

+Adpositions
+Adpositions in the Ter Sami language describe things.

+Numerals
+Numerals in the Ter Sami language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;